protoloft/klipper_z_calibration/README.md

 1. Home all axes
 2. Heat up the bed and nozzle (and chamber)
-3. Get probe, make QGL, park probe
+3. Get probe, make QGL or Z-Tilt, park probe
-4. Purge and clean the nozzle
+4. Purge and clean the nozzle if available
-5. Get probe, CALIBRATE_Z, park probe
+5. (Get probe), CALIBRATE_Z, (park probe)
-6. (Adjust Z offset if needed somehow)
+6. (Adjust Z offset if needed)
 7. Print intro line
 8. Start printing...

+For textured print plates it can be necessary to adjust the offset to be more close to the bed.
-I don't get any reasons, but if you still need to adjust the offset from your Slicers start GCode, then add this to your `PRINT_START` macro **after** the Z calibration:
+This can be done from the Slicers start GCode by adding a parameter to the `PRINT_START` macro **after** the Z calibration:

 ```text
 # Adjust the G-Code Z offset if needed
 SET_GCODE_OFFSET Z_ADJUST={params.Z_ADJUST|default(0.0)|float} MOVE=1
 ```

-Then, you can use `Z_ADJUST=0.0` in your Slicer.
-This does **not** reset to a fixed offset but adjusts it by the given value!
+Then, you can use `PRINT_START Z_ADJUST=0.0` in your Slicer.
+This does **not** reset the offset set by the calibration but adjusts it by the given value!

->:pencil2: **NOTE:** Do not home Z again after running this calibration or it needs to be executed again!
+>:point_up: **NOTE:** Do not home Z again after running this calibration or it needs to be executed again!

 Now, I wish you happy printing with an always perfect first layer - doesn't matter what you just modded on your printer's head or bed or what nozzle and flex plate you like to use for your next